-I would say about 80% would rather bug in and for very good reasons.
-They have large food and water stockpiles, their home defenses are in place, but the most important thing is that they don’t have to risk their lives going out into the unknown.
+I would say about 80% of people would rather bug in than bug out, and for very good reasons.
+You may already have large food and water stockpiles, and your home defense systems in place, but the most important thing is bugging in means you don’t have to risk your life going out into the unknown.

 On the other hand, no matter how well you prepared for a bug-in, if your town or city is compromised, you won’t have a choice but to bug out.
 In such cases, your home may become a death trap and hunkering down could prove fatal.